-Tf present, elevated levels of lead can cause serious health Iproblems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-San Lorenzo Valley Water District is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.

-When your water has been sitting for several hours, you can
+If present, elevated levels of lead can cause serious health problems, especially for pregnant women and 4.
+Wait 15 minutes and then check the meter again. young children.
+Lead in drinking water is primarily from materials and components associated with service lines If the meter has not moved, your house is leak free.
+If the and home plumbing.
+San Lorenzo Valley Water District is meter has moved, you have a leak to hunt down.
+The responsible for providing high quality drinking water, but most likely cause is a leaking toilet.
+Most meters also cannot control the variety of materials used in plumbing have a triangular low-flow indicator, which should not be components.
+When your water has been sitting for severspinning unless a leak is present.
+To avoid receiving a al hours, you can minimize the potential for lead exposure surprisingly high water bill caused by an undetected leak, by flushing your tap for 30 seconds to 2 minutes before we suggest you check your meter regularly.